TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

       }
    }

-Now there are two possibilities how validators can be registered for domain objects:
+Now there are two possibilities, how validators can be registered for domain objects:

 *  directly in the model via ``@TYPO3\CMS\Extbase\Annotation\Validate`` annotation for single properties